brianzinn/react-babylonjs/docs/breaking-changes-2.x-to-3.0.md

 </Engine>
 ```

+*NOTE*: If you are only using OBJ then you can reduce your registrations to `import '@babylonjs/loaders/OBJ';`.
+Similarly for glTF: `import '@babylonjs/loaders/glTF';`
 ## Hooks renamed `useBabylonScene` -> `useScene`, `useBabylonEngine` -> `useEngine` & `useBabylonCanvas` --> `useCanvas`
 `model` intrinsic host element has been removed in favour of a `Model` component (notice the lower case vs. proper case), which needs to be enclosed in `React.Suspense` Component.
 **BEFORE:**